 One feels a sense of history just walking by this building.
 For a better appreciation of its Norman and Gothic architectural elements, drop-in tours are led by Cathedral guides on select days.
 Note that this is an active parish and access to certain areas is restricted during times of service and other events.
 Check the website for recommended visiting times.

-Continue along Cathedral Street toward the river and you'll find the Golden Hinde, an historically accurate representation of the ship in which Sir Francis Drake circumnavigated the world between 1577 and 1580.
+Continue along Cathedral Street toward the river and you’ll find the Golden Hinde, a historically accurate representation of the ship in which Sir Francis Drake circumnavigated the world between 1577 and 1580.
 The current ship was handcrafted using traditional techniques between 1971 and 1974.
 It has made several voyages of its own.
 The Golden Hinde is open for self-guided tours with crew on hand to answer questions.

 You’ll find the remains of Winchester Palace on Pickfords Lane which turns into Clink Street west of the Golden Hinde.
 The palace was built in the early 13th century to house the wealthy and powerful medieval Bishops of Winchester when they were staying in London.
 The palace was mostly destroyed by fire in 1814.